Experimental fiction: 4,576 words: approx. 30 minutes

 “Chief,” Beverly said, “before you ask any more questions, could you excuse me?”

-She went into a bedroom and after several moments, came back into view.
+She went into a bedroom and after a long moment came back into view.
 Behind her, holding Beverly’s hand and clutching a Princess Elsa doll to her chest, was Lina.
 The little girl squinted against the bright light.
 She let go of Beverly’s hand and rubbed at her eyes.

 Beverly guided Lina ahead of her.
 “I was letting her nap a little longer.
 She said it’s okay for you to ask her the questions.
 And Bob and I don’t mind.”